-The Food Bank’s mission is to provide nutritious food to the low-income residents of the City of Alameda on a non-discriminating basis.
+The Food Bank’s mission is to provide nutritious food to the low-income residents of the City of Alameda on a non-discriminatory basis.
 The Alameda Food Bank is a private, non-affiliated, non-profit, tax-exempt agency.
 The Food Bank is overseen by a board of directors composed of community volunteers.
-Its day to day operation is run by two paid staff members and over 150 volunteers.
+Its day to day operation is run by three paid staff members and over 150 volunteers.

 The community’s wide-spread acceptance and support of the Food Bank’s mission is evident in the continuing and generous donations we receive and the commitment of community volunteers.
 Though started on a shoestring, the Food Bank has become one of Alameda’s primary social service organizations.